What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 The Role of Paternity Testing and Blood Types in Family Planning

-Blood typing historically served as one tool for paternity testing since certain combinations are genetically impossible:
+Blood typing historically served as one tool in paternity assessment because certain combinations can be genetically inconsistent:

 For example:

-• If both parents have type O but child has type A or B—questions arise about biological relationships since child must inherit alleles from parents.
+• If both parents have type O but a child has type A or B, that blood type pattern would be inconsistent with both listed parents being biological contributors.

-Still knowing your own and your partner’s blood types provides useful insights into hereditary traits passed on to children beyond paternity verification alone.
+Still, knowing your own and your partner’s blood types provides useful insights into hereditary traits and possible pregnancy monitoring needs beyond questions of parentage alone.

 Summary Table: Key Points About Blood Type Compatibility in Childbearing